LorenzRopa/LR.light/documentation.md

   The system has been tested with up to 8 simultaneous receivers.
 It may support more, but performance and stability at larger scales have not been tested.

 - **Ableton Live may crash if misconfigured**
-  If a Max for Live device sends data to an unreachable IP (i.e., no active ESP32 receiver), Ableton Live may become unstable or crash.
+  If a Max for Live device sends data to an unreachable address (i.e., no active ESP32 receiver), Ableton Live may become unstable or crash.
 Proper mapping is critical.

 ---